Muse (band): Musical style

+Bellamy said that some missed the humour of their music, saying they "often crack up in the studio ...
+We are aware that at any point we are one step away from a Spinal Tap moment."
+According to The Telegraph, Muse attracted criticism from "more serious-minded rock critics, who prize the virtue of authenticity above all others.
+Muse sit at the other end of the spectrum to the blue-collar aesthetic of Bruce Springsteen or Manu Chao."
+In NME, Anthony Thorton wrote Muse descended from acclaimed rock acts such as Queen, Roxy Music and David Bowie, but their "power and ambition" was unfairly dismissed by critics seeking "authenticity".
+Bellamy said he saw Muse as part of a tradition of "slightly mad, eccentric English" bands such as Genesis, Queen and Depeche Mode.

 For their second album, Origin of Symmetry (2001), Muse aimed to craft a "heavier", more aggressive sound.
 Their third album, Absolution (2003), features prominent string arrangements and drew influences from artists such as Queen.
 Their fourth album, Black Holes and Revelations (2006) was influenced by artists including Depeche Mode and Lightning Bolt, as well as Asian and European music such as Naples music.
 The band listened to radio stations from the Middle East during the album's recording sessions.
-The Queen guitarist Brian May praised Muse in 2009, calling them "extraordinary musicians" who "let their madness show through, always a good thing in an artist."

 Muse's sixth album, The 2nd Law (2012) has a broader range of influences, ranging from funk and film scores to electronica and dubstep.
 The 2nd Law is influenced by rock acts such as Queen and Led Zeppelin (on "Supremacy") as well as dubstep producer Skrillex and Nero (on "The 2nd Law: Unsustainable" and "Follow Me", with the latter being co-produced by Nero), Michael Jackson, Stevie Wonder (on "Panic Station" which features musicians who performed on Stevie Wonder's "Superstition") and Hans Zimmer.
-The album features two songs with lyrics written and sung by bassist Wolstenholme, who wrote about his battle with alcoholism.
-It features extensive electronic instrumentation, including Modular synthesisers and the French Connection, a synthesiser controller similar to the ondes martenot.
+The album features two songs with lyrics written and sung by Wolstenholme, who wrote about his battle with alcoholism.
+It features extensive electronic instrumentation, including modular synthesisers and the French Connection, a synthesiser controller similar to the ondes martenot.
+According to the Guardian, Muse's critical standing declined following Black Holes and Revelations (2006), with "hit-and-miss albums" damaging "what was previously a bulletproof reputation for top-notch anthem-making".